The Siege of Pinchgut: Critical

+Australian reception

 The film was not released in Australia until July 1960.
 The Sydney Morning Herald said "as a thriller, it is not half as bad as has been painted.".
 The Age said Watt was "seen at his best and his worst in this piece of tough suspense.
 His best is the real life location work.
 His worst is the fictional character studies and their melodrama."

 Box office

+In October 1959 Kinematograph Weekly reported the film "just hasn't registered [at the box office] and many think one of the causes is a poor title.
+They're probably right for I muyst confess Pinchgut conveyed nothing to me.
+I know it takes more than an attractive label to sell a film, but a vague one can undoubtedly be a handicap."

+In April 1960 Variety reported the film "failed to pull biz at Embassy, Sydney, and was yanked pronto."

-It was not a success at the box office and turned out to be not only the last movie made by Ealing, but the last adult feature film Watt ever directed.
+The film was not a success at the box office and turned out to be not only the last movie made by Ealing, but the last adult feature film Watt ever directed.

 Later reputation

+Charles Barr, Ealing historian, later wrote:

+As with other honourable Ealing films that recoil from violence (Secret People), it’s hard to express criticism in summary terms without appearing callously pro-violence; but I feel confident in saying that Pinchgut’s attitude to its violence is very confused, and that the confusion is typical of the weak side of fifties Ealing.
+The film gives to its police and politicians a moral endorsement which they have not earned.
+Appropriately, the final image of any Ealing film is of a return to security and the embrace of the law.

+According to film historians Brian Adams and Graham Shirley:

+The final result is a strange hybrid; Aldo Ray is disastrously miscast and emotions are synthetically overwrought.
+These contrast unfavourably with the assured documentary-style handling of the exterior locations, particularly Watt’s handling of the mass evacuation of harbourside suburbs and the placing of sharpshooters on the city’s surrounding vantage points as Ray threatens to use Pinchgut’s defence armoury to blow up the waterfront.
+Away from the urgency of the threatened catastrophe, the social drowsiness of Sydney in the 1950s is evoked with accuracy.

 However, the film's reputation has risen in recent years: Quentin Tarantino screened it at the Quentin Tarantino Film Festival in Texas, and in 2006 it was restored by the National Film and Sound Archive.
 It has historical value, depicting postwar Sydney, its harbour foreshore and the remains of the Fort Macquarie Tram Depot which was being demolished for construction of the Sydney Opera House.